iankronquist/how-to-train-your-compiler/source/index.rst

   and 15.
 * The shorter version you're watching on video today completely skips Just In Time Compilers, which is the final section.
+* The first part about compilers has examples in C.
+* The second part has examples in python.

 What is a compiler or interpreter?
 ----------------------------------